-The College's academic mission and strategic goals are fulfilled through a consultative organizational structure that extends from its fiduciary Board through its Chief Executive Officer (President), it's Provost and Vice Presidents, its Deans, Chairs, Assistant Chairs, Directors, Faculty, Staff members, and Student leaders.
+The College's academic mission and strategic goals are fulfilled through a consultative organizational structure that extends from its fiduciary Board through its Chief Executive Officer (President), it's Provost and Vice Presidents, its Deans, Chairs, Assistant Chairs, Directors, Faculty, Staff, and Student leaders.

 - Fostering broad perspectives within and beyond their respective divisions;